putheakhem/LearningProgramming/VueJSFundamentals/readme.md

 > Directive is familiar   to template engine.
 In the part we introduce the directive such a `v-text`, `v-html`, `v-show`, `v-if`, `v-once`, `v-pre`, `v-cloak`

 ## Part 3
 > v-bind : use for manipulating or add attribute to html element

+## part 4
+> v-for : use for iteration each element in object or array

+## part 5
+> 2 way binding  : use v-model to bind data from object to element or from element update to vue object